CADViewer/cadviewer-script-library/README.md

 Install the content of this repository under /cadviewer/.
 So for example, if on xampp, then /xampp/htdocs/cadviewer/, if on apache Linux then /var/www/html/cadviewer/.

 For front-end frameworks ReactJS, Angular and VueJS, insted use npm installer: **npm i cadviewer**.
 In that case only the structures under 2:, 3: and 4: is of interest.

+The back-end converters can be used on Windows and Linux.

 ## This package contains

 1: CADViewer script library  - in its preferred folder structure

-2: AutoXchange AX2022 Converter and DWG Merge 2022 Converter - in their preferred folder structure
+2: AutoXchange AX2024 Converter and DWG Merge 2024 Converter - in their preferred folder structure -.
+**NOTE:** Each converter with have two subfolders /windows/ and /linux/ where the executable for the corresponding platform is located.

 3: All structures for file-conversion, sample drawings, redlines, etc.